faithvoid/addon.medusa/README.md

 - You tell me.

 ## TODO:
+- Implement the ability to search for and add collections on the fly.
 - Improve media streaming a bit.
 - Implement better filename sanitization
 - Implement some sort of login system so access-locked files can be downloaded.